The Bass Rock: Critical reception

-Stuart Kelly writing in The Scotsman: "Certain images chime, or rather toll, over the centuries: stinkhorns, pineapples, pet dogs, quite a lot of rotting flesh and oddly enough 300 years of poor cuisine in Scotland.
-Many readers will be familiar with this kind of genealogical Chinese box, and will quickly predict what happens next in terms of atmosphere...The twist, the lure, of the book is made explicit in a speech given by a quirky woman, Maggie, whom Viv meets in the present and who seems a fey if earthy presence.
+Stuart Kelly, writing in The Scotsman: "Certain images chime, or rather toll, over the centuries: stinkhorns, pineapples, pet dogs, quite a lot of rotting flesh and oddly enough 300 years of poor cuisine in Scotland.
+Many readers will be familiar with this kind of genealogical Chinese box, and will quickly predict what happens next in terms of atmosphere...
+The twist, the lure, of the book is made explicit in a speech given by a quirky woman, Maggie, whom Viv meets in the present and who seems a fey if earthy presence.
 Over wine and cigarettes she gives a genuine polemic about “forgetting, it’s about the vast and infinite amnesia.
 We forget the torture, the rape, the tit rippers, the scold’s bridles, the loss one by one of our fingernails, then fingers”.
 It is an unremitting and necessarily uncomfortable speech about misogyny not being an aberration, but an endemic and underlying fact of the way the world is and has been.
 Wyld lures the reader into what might have been any other split-time frame, slightly quirky novel and then lets rip.
 As the men lure the women, the writer lures the reader."

 John Williams in The New York Times is generally positive: "The Bass Rock is that potentially dreadful thing, a timely novel, though its subject — the violence men inflict against women — is evergreen.
-And the perennial nature of that terror is very intentionally reflected in the book's structure, which shuffles between three historical periods...All of this makes the book sound awfully grim, but the experience of reading it isn't.
+And the perennial nature of that terror is very intentionally reflected in the book's structure, which shuffles between three historical periods...
+All of this makes the book sound awfully grim, but the experience of reading it isn't.
 The message it leaves you with — down to its expertly chilling final line — is certainly dark.
 But in delivering it, Wyld consistently entertains, juggling the pleasures of several different genres.
-There's something alchemical in the way that, with hardly a clumsy step, she draws on elements of eerie natural horror...There are literal ghosts in this book — the spirits of wronged girls and women.
+There's something alchemical in the way that, with hardly a clumsy step, she draws on elements of eerie natural horror...
+There are literal ghosts in this book — the spirits of wronged girls and women.
 And if, toward the end, I felt that the novel's spectral elements simmered on a heat that could be lowered by 20 percent or so, that's simply personal taste.
-Wyld essentially pulls it off, the way she pulls off nearly everything."
+Wyld essentially pulls it off, the way she pulls off nearly everything".

+The novel was listed among 2020's best books by Vogue.

+Awards

+The Bass Rock was shortlisted for the Christina Stead Prize for Fiction and won the Stella Prize in 2021.